-Through his leadership role at Rowe-Clark, Brian Hearns is part of the Noble Network of Charter Schools, which educates students in some of Chicago's most disadvantaged neighborhoods.
+Through his leadership role at Rowe-Clark, Brian Hearns is part of the Noble Network of Charter Schools, which educates students hailing from neighborhoods in both the Southside and Northside of Chicago.
 Hearns joined the Rowe-Clark faculty in 2011 and continues to coach three of its sports teams while simultaneously overseeing 40 staff members and 500 students.
 As a teacher, Hearns led many of his classes to higher scores on standardized math tests as well as the ACT.
-He is an alumnus of Teach For America and was president of both Albion's Alpha Tau Omega fraternity and Interfraternity Council.
+He is an alumnus of Teach For America.
+At Albion, he was a dual-sport scholar athlete playing both football and baseball while also serving as president of both Albion's Alpha Tau Omega fraternity and the Interfraternity Council.

 Joel McDade, ’08

 Field Application Scientist, Sartorius, Watertown, MA

 Joel McDade is a field application scientist at IncuCyte by Sartorius, supporting academic, biotech and pharmaceutical laboratories engaged in cutting-edge research involving the use of live-cell imaging.
 McDade operates at the interface between science and business, supporting a client base that focuses on cancer biology, neurobiology and immunology research.
 He provides training and support in experiment design, execution and data analysis in a fast-paced sales environment.
 Previously, Joel worked as a research fellow at the University of Michigan and as a postdoctoral fellow at Harvard Medical School/Boston Children's Hospital.
 McDade's own work utilized live-cell imaging and, most recently, CRISPR/Cas9, leading to extensive grant funding and resulting in several publications in scientific journals.

 Courtney Meyer, ’11